 There's even a drop-in feature that allows you to access an Echo device either within your home like an intercom or outside the house using the Alexa app.
 The Echo Show can pair with your security cameras to view a live feed inside your home/room.

 When placing or receiving calls the light ring around the Echo will turn green, and it'll turn yellow when you have a voice or text message waiting to be answered.
-These new colors will also work for future notifications once enabled.
+These new colors will also work for notifications once enabled.

 Setup for voice calling & messaging is easy; all you need is to grant Alexa access to your contact list via the app.

 Expect to see even more with this revolutionary new feature in the coming months.